 A study of the oldest branch of mathematics, this course focuses on mathematical properties of the integers and prime numbers.
 Topics include divisibility, congruences, diophantine equations, arithmetic functions, primitive roots, and quadratic residues.
+Prerequisite: MATH 260 with a minimum grade of D.

 MATH 441.
-Mathematical Analysis.
-3 Hours.
+Mathematical Analysis I. 3 Hours.

-A rigorous study of the fundamental concepts of analysis, including limits, continuity, the derivative, the Riemann integral, and sequences and series
+A rigorous study of the fundamental concepts of analysis, including limits, continuity, the derivative, the Riemann integral, and sequences and series.